mon1t0r/asm-samples/README.md

 ## Overview
-This educational project contains miscellaneous examples in x86 NASM Assembly language with Intel syntax for Linux.
+This educational project contains miscellaneous examples in x86 NASM Assembly language with Intel syntax for Linux, which were written while learning assembly language.

 ## Projects
 ### arg_len
 Takes one argument and determines its length.
-Depends on `libs/libutils`.
+Depends on `libutils`.

 Usage: `./arg_len <arg>`.